 How to Tell the Difference Between Inflation and Deflation

-There are fives types of inflation.
+There are five types of inflation.
 The worst is hyperinflation.
-That's when prices rise more than 50 percent a month.
+That's when prices rise more than 50% a month.
 Fortunately, it's rare.
-That's because it's only caused by massive military spending.
-On the other end of the scale is asset inflation, which occurs somewhere nearly all the time.
-For example, each spring oil and gas prices spike because commodities traders bid up oil prices.
+It's historically only caused by massive military spending.
+On the other end of the scale is asset inflation, which occurs somewhere almost all the time.
+For example, each spring, oil and gas prices spike because commodities traders bid up oil prices.
 They anticipate rising demand at the pump thanks to the summer vacation driving season.

-The third type, creeping inflation, is when prices rise 3 percent a year or less.
+The third type, creeping inflation, exists when prices rise 3% a year or less.
 It's somewhat common.
 It occurs when the economy is doing well.
-The last time it happened was in 2007.
+The last time it happened was in 2011.

-The fourth type is walking, or pernicious, inflation.
-Prices increase 3-10 percent a year, enough for people to stock up now to avoid higher prices later.
+The fourth type is walking or pernicious inflation.
+Prices increase 3% to 10% a year, enough for people to stock up now to avoid higher prices later.
 Suppliers and wages can't keep up, which leads to shortages or prices so high that most people can't afford the basics.

-The fifth type, galloping inflation, is when prices rise 10 percent or more a year.
+The fifth type, galloping inflation, is when prices rise 10% or more a year.
 It can destabilize the economy, drive out foreign investors, and topple government leaders.
 It's a result of exchange rate fluctuations.

-The United States had walking inflation in the late 1980s and early 1990s.
-Inflation reached a peak of 6.1 percent.
+The U.S. had walking inflation in the late 1980s and early 1990s, peaking at 5.8% in 1989.
 Galloping inflation occurred in the 1970s and early 1980s.
 That was due to President Richard Nixon's economic policies.
 First, he instituted wage-price controls, which created stagflation.
 To curb that, he took the dollar off the gold standard, which only spurred inflation even more as the dollar's value declined.
 A review of U.S. inflation rate history shows many other examples.

 There are three causes of inflation.
 The first, demand-pull inflation, occurs when demand outstrips supply.
-The second is cost-push inflation, which is when the supply of goods or services is restricted, while demand stays the same.
+The second is cost-push inflation, which follows when the supply of goods or services is restricted while demand stays the same.
 For example, since there is a shortage of highly skilled software engineers, their wages skyrocket.

 Since oil and food prices can be so volatile, they are omitted from the core inflation rate.
-In January 2012, the Fed decided to use the core PCE price index as its measurement of inflation.
-If the core inflation rate rises above the Fed's 2 percent target inflation rate, the central bank will launch a contractionary monetary policy.
+In January 2012, the Fed decided to use the core personal consumption expenditures price index as its measurement of inflation.
+If the core inflation rate rises above the Fed's 2% target inflation rate, the central bank will launch a contractionary monetary policy.
 That raises interest rates, reducing the money supply and slowing demand-pull inflation.

 The Fed usually only addresses general inflation.
 But contractionary monetary policy can attack asset inflation as well.
 High interest rates can slow demand for housing if asset inflation poses a threat.
-Unfortunately, the Fed didn't raise interest rates during the housing boom in 2005.
+Unfortunately, the Fed didn't raise interest rates fast enough during the housing boom in 2005.
 It thought that asset inflation would remain confined to housing and not spread to the general economy.
-True enough, inflation didn't spread.
+True enough, inflation didn't spread to the extent feared.
 When the housing bubble burst, it led to the subprime mortgage crisis and the 2008 financial crisis.
 Inflation isn't really a threat because the Fed has become very good at controlling inflation.

 Deflation is worse because interest rates can only be lowered to zero.
 As businesses and people feel less wealthy, they spend less, reducing demand further.
 Prices drop in response, giving companies less profit.
 Once people expect price declines, they delay purchases as long as possible.
 They know the longer they wait, the lower the price will be.
 This further decreases demand, causing businesses to slash prices even more.
 It is a vicious, downward spiral.